Master Gardener Volunteer Program

 • For those accepted into the Master Gardener program, basic training starts the first Thursday in September.
 Classes are held from 9:00am to 4:00pm each Thursday through mid-December.
 Some or all of the training may be virtual.
 Attendance is required.

 • There is a one-time fee of $120 to cover the cost of all training materials.
 Need-based partial scholarships are available.
+Request the form from the Program Coordinator.

 Once your training is completed, you will graduate as part of the new class of Master Gardener Volunteers!